KVIC – Khadi and Village Industries Commission

 It is designed to be the major source for KVIC Projects involving the institutions registered with KVIC.
 It mobilizes funds from the banking institutions to bridge the funding gap about budgetary allocations.

 3. Scheme of Fund for Regeneration of Traditional Industries (SFURTI):

 It aims to promote cluster development involving Khadi and Village Industry products.
-The nodal agency for implementation of the scheme is KVIC.
+The nodal agency for the implementation of the scheme is KVIC.

 4. Market Promotion Development Assistance (MPDA):